-C. PCR Amplification of Target Fragment(s)
+C. PCR Amplification of Target Fragments

 The In-Fusion method is not affected by the presence or absence of A-overhangs, so you can use any thermostable DNA polymerase for amplification, including proofreading enzymes.
-We recommend using our PrimeSTAR Max DNA Polymerase (included in every In-Fusion Snap Assembly Starter and Value Bundle and sold separately as Cat.
+We recommend using our PrimeSTAR Max DNA Polymerase (sold separately as Cat.
 No. R045A).
 If you are using a different polymerase, please refer to the manufacturer's instructions.
 If using PrimeSTAR Max DNA Polymerase, please read the User Manual and follow the guidelines below: